jj5/kickass-crypto/README.md

 Things which are considered sensitive in `KickassCrypto` are defined as _private_ and/or _final_.
 If it's not private and it's not final it's fair game for overriding.
-Particularly the instance methods with start with "do_" were specifically made to be replaced or intercepted by implementers.
+Particularly the instance methods which start with `do_` were specifically made to be replaced or intercepted by implementers.

 ## Service locators